Home Equity Loan Appraisal: What You Need To Know

 An appraisal serves two purposes for lenders: It helps establish the home's value and determine its condition.

-Home value, also called appraised value, is a professional opinion on how much the property is worth on the fair market if it was being sold at the time of the valuation.
-This opinion is typically given by a state licensed home appraiser who operates independently from the influence of the lender or homeowner.
+Home value, also called appraised value, is a professional opinion on how much the property is worth on the fair market if it were being sold at the time of the valuation.
+This opinion is typically given by a state-licensed home appraiser who operates independently from the influence of the lender or homeowner.

 Home equity is the difference between your home value and your remaining mortgage balance.